flori/betterplace_apidocs/sections/volunteering_details.md

   <table>
     <tr>
       <th>Linkname</th>
-      <th colspan="3">Description</th>
+      <th>Description</th>
     </tr>
     <tr>
       <th align="left">contact.original</th>
-      <td colspan="3">Original size as uploaded by the user</td>
+      <td>Original size as uploaded by the user</td>
     </tr>
     <tr>
       <th align="left">contact.large_attention_deprecated</th>
-      <td colspan="3">Large size – ATTENTION, this feature is DEPRECATED and will be removed at the end of may 2013.
+      <td>Large size – ATTENTION, this feature is DEPRECATED and will be removed at the end of may 2013.
 Please use the orginal format.
 Read the project pictures-documentation at "custom image sizes" for other solutions"</td>
     </tr>
     <tr>
       <th align="left">contact.profile_attention_deprecated</th>
-      <td colspan="3">Medium size – ATTENTION, this feature is DEPRECATED.
+      <td>Medium size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
     </tr>
     <tr>
       <th align="left">contact.thumb_attention_deprecated</th>
-      <td colspan="3">Thumbnail size – ATTENTION, this feature is DEPRECATED.
+      <td>Thumbnail size – ATTENTION, this feature is DEPRECATED.
 See above.</td>
     </tr>
   </table>
 ### <a name="import_information" href="#import_information-ref">↑Nested Attributes: import_information</a>